RBrooksDK/MSE1/01_Getting_started_-_Basic_Arithmetic/test.md

 <br>
 <summary> </summary>

 Note.
 There are many ways to reduce the matrix to echelon form.
-Here is one way to do it.
+Here is one way to do it.9

 $$
 \begin{bmatrix}